Body Flexion

 Traditionally, acoustic guitar fretboards have been made from very dense hardwoods, such as Ebony and Rosewood.
 The grain direction of the fretboard runs lengthwise from the headstock, down the neck and out onto the soundboard.
 It will expand and contract from side-to-side when exposed to moisture variations.
 Traditionally, the fretboard extension is glued down to the soft Spruce or Cedar soundboard beneath it.
 The grain direction of the soundboard also runs lengthwise, and it will also expand and contract from side-to-side when exposed to moisture variations.
 The soundboard is glued down to the neck block.

-The neck block's grain direction is perpendicular (rotated 90°) to the soundboard and fretboard.
-Traditionally, the neck block is positioned in such a way as its greatest potential for expansion and contraction will occur in the direction of the movement of the sides.
-This can get a little confusing as, technically, any significant expanding and contracting of quartersawn sides is occurring radially, in relation to the annular rings.
-The neck block glued to those sides is expanding and contracting tangentially.
+The neck block's grain direction is typically perpendicular (rotated 90°) to the soundboard and fretboard.
+Traditionally, the neck block is positioned in such a way as its greatest potential for expansion and contraction will occur (generally) in the direction of the movement of the sides.
+This can get a little confusing as, technically, any significant expanding and contracting of quartersawn sides is occurring radially, (< 4%) in relation to the annular rings.
+The neck block glued to those sides is expanding and contracting tangentially (up to 8%).
 As a result, there is potential for greater movement in the neck block, up and down, than in the sides glued to it.
 Of course, wood moves in more than just one direction.
-In this photo I have drawn a double-headed arrow indicating the direction the neck block will expand and contract due to moisture variations (radially, in relation to the annular rings).
+In the photo below I have drawn a double-headed arrow indicating the direction this particular neck block will expand and contract due to moisture variations (radially, in relation to the annular rings).
 Let your imagination be your guide, and consider what may occur should the moisture content change.
-The fretboard and the soundboard are trying to move along one path, albeit at different measurements of movement, and the neck block is trying to move along a path that is perfectly 90° to the grain direction of the soundboard.
+The fretboard and the soundboard are trying to move along one path, albeit at different measurements of movement, and the neck block is trying to move along a path that is perpendicular to the movement of the soundboard, perfectly in line with the grain direction of the soundboard.
 It doesn't take much movement to result in a problem.

 Neck Block Grain Direction